osg-htc/networking/docs/perfsonar/installation.md

 !!! warning

-    ```
+    ```text
-As of perfSONAR 4.0+ ALL perfSONAR instances need to have port 443 accessible to all the other perfSONAR instances.
-Allowing access to port 443 is **required** because it's now used as a controller port for scheduling tests (via pScheduler).
-If sites are unable to reach your instance on port 443, tests may not run and results may not be available.
-Starting from perfSONAR 4.0, HTTPS/443 is now by default configured on all perfSONAR instances, i.e. local iptables as well as httpd configuration comes out of the box and requires no extra steps, therefore opening is only needed if you have central/campus firewall.
+All perfSONAR instances must have port 443 accessible to other perfSONAR instances.
+Port 443 is used by pScheduler to schedule tests.
+If unreachable, tests may not run and results may be missing.
     ```

 For sites that are concerned about having port 443 open, there is a possiblity to get a list of hosts to/from which the tests will be initiated.
 However as this list is dynamic, implementing the corresponding firewall rules would need to be done both locally and on the central/campus firewall in a way that would ensure dynamic updates.
 It's important to emphasize that port 443 provides access to the perfSONAR web interface as well, which is very useful to users and network administrators to debug network issues.

 !!! warning

-    ```
+    ```text
-In case you have **central/campus firewall**, please check the required port openings in the [perfSONAR security documentation](http://docs.perfsonar.net/manage_security.html).
+If you have a central/campus firewall verify required port openings in the perfSONAR security documentation.
     ```

 ### Enabling SNMP plugins